ionic-enterprise/ionic-training-decks/src/assets/data/markdown/auth-connect-angular/install.md

 ### iOS

 - Open `App/App/Info.plist` in Xcode
-- Look for an existing `URL Types > Item 0 > URL Schemas > Item 0` (this should not exist in the training app, but may exist in an existing production application)
+- Look for an existing `URL Types > Item 0 > URL Schemas > Item 0`
-  - If it does not exist (most likely):
+  - If it does not exist:
     - Add `URL types`, which will create an `Item 0` since it is an array
     - Under `Item 0` a `URL identifier` node will have been added by default, change it to `URL Schemas`
     - This is also an array and will have an `Item 0`, give it is value of `myapp`